-When it comes to ambassadors, most brands are careful about who they choose to represent them.
-After all, the image of the celebrity has to fit with the brand’s image, and sometimes, that can be hard to find.
-But these beauty brands managed to find celebs who fit their brand’s philosophy and actually make us want to buy the products.
+Brands are usually careful when it comes to choosing their celebrity ambassadors.
+After all, it’s important for the appointed spokesperson to fit with the brand’s image and ethos—and that can be hard to find.
+These brands, however, hit jackpot with their spokespersons, as they managed to find celebs who fit their brand’s philosophy and actually make us want to buy the products.

 Song Hye Kyo for Sulwhasoo